sourcevault/bindall/readme.md

 |[View in LiveScript](https://github.com/sourcevault/bindall/tree/livescript) |
 | --- |

-- . . binding all functions in object
+- . . binding all functions that exists in `fns` object

 ```javascript